SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot.md

 ## Try Data Copilot

-Learn more about Prophecy [here](https://www.prophecy.io/), where you can sign up for a free trial account or schedule a demo.
+Learn more about Prophecy at [prophecy.io](https://www.prophecy.io/), where you can sign up for a free trial account or schedule a demo.

 We are open to feedback!
 Send us an email (contact.us@Prophecy.io) or reach out on our [Slack community](https://join.slack.com/t/prophecy-io-support/shared_invite/zt-moq3xzoj-~5MSJ6WPnZfz7bwsqWi8tQ).